darthwalsh/TagTheKeep/README.md

                         Google account email
   -l LABEL, --label LABEL
                         Label to use for unlabeled notes.
-Default: 'NO_LABEL'
+Default: 'NO_LABEL' -a, --include_archived
+                        include all notes, instead of notes not archived

 If your account uses 2FA, use a App Password
 ```